applicaster/developer.applicaster.com/book/analytics/developing_analytics_plugins/developing_analytics_plugins.md

 **2. Prepare your project:**<br />
  <ol>
     **a.** Update build.gradle, you can find example [here](https://github.com/applicaster/NeonKitPlayerAdapter-Android/blob/master/build.gradle).<br />
-    **b.** Create circle.yml so as to set up your project on the Circle CI continuous integration system, you can find example [here](https://github.com/applicaster/NeonKitPlayerAdapter-Android/blob/master/circle.yml).<br />
+    **b.** *Optional* - If you are using Circle CI, create circle.yml so as to set up your project on the Circle CI continuous integration system, you can find an example [here](https://github.com/applicaster/NeonKitPlayerAdapter-Android/blob/master/circle.yml).<br />
     **c.** Update gradle.properties, you can find example [here](https://github.com/applicaster/NeonKitPlayerAdapter-Android/blob/master/gradle.properties).<br />
     **d.** Specify the public fields and methods of your class that you want to keep in proguard-rules.pro.
 You can find an example  [here](https://github.com/applicaster/NeonKitPlayerAdapter-Android/blob/master/proguard-rules.pro).<br />
   </ol>